Province of Pennsylvania: Indigenous relations

 William Penn had mandated fair dealings with Native Americans in the United States.
 This led to significantly better relations with the local tribes, mainly the Lenape and Susquehanna, than most other colonies had.
 The Quakers had previously treated Indians with respect, bought land from them voluntarily, and had even representation of Indians and whites on juries.
 According to Voltaire, the Shackamaxon Treaty was "the only treaty between Indians and Christians that was never sworn to and that was never broken."
 The Quakers also refused to provide any assistance to New England's Indian wars.

 In 1737, the Colony exchanged a great deal of its political goodwill with the native Lenape for more land.
-The colonial administrators claimed that they had a deed dating to the 1680s in which the Lenape-Delaware had promised to sell a portion of land beginning between the junction of the Delaware River and Lehigh River in present day Easton, Pennsylvania "as far west as a man could walk in a day and a half."
-This purchase has become known as the Walking Purchase.
+The colonial administrators claimed that they had a deed dating to the 1680s in which the Lenape-Delaware had promised to sell a portion of land beginning between the junction of the Delaware River and Lehigh River in present-day Easton, Pennsylvania "as far west as a man could walk in a day and a half".

+The purchase became known as the Walking Purchase.
 Although the document was most likely a forgery, the Lenape did not realize that.
 Provincial Secretary James Logan set in motion a plan that would grab as much land as they could get and hired the three fastest runners in the colony to run out the purchase on a trail that had been cleared by other members of the colony beforehand.
-The pace was so intense that only one runner completed the "walk," covering an astonishing 70 mi.
+The pace was so intense that only one runner completed the "walk", covering an astonishing 70 mi.
 This netted the Penns 1200000 acre of land in what is now northeastern Pennsylvania, an area roughly equivalent to the size of the state of Rhode Island in the purchase.
 The area of the purchase covers all or part of what are now Pike, Monroe, Carbon, Schuylkill, Northampton, Lehigh, and Bucks counties.

 The Lenape tribe fought for the next 19 years to have the treaty annulled but to no avail.
 The Lenape-Delaware were forced into the Shamokin and Wyoming Valleys, which were overcrowded with other displaced tribes.